sudo-michael/ACPG/README.md

 # Decision-Aware Actor Critic

-This repository contains implementations of actor-critic algorithms described in the paper _Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees_ (https://arxiv.org/abs/2305.15249) on two grid-world environments.
+This repository contains implementations of actor-critic algorithms described in the NeurIPS 2023 paper _Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees_ (https://arxiv.org/abs/2305.15249) on two grid-world environments.
 To run the algorithms, please install the required packages and execute the following commands.

 ![Comparison of three critic objective functions with varying capacity](figs/CW_MB_Linear_full_fixed.png)